mrconter1/voltcraft-studio/docs/BINARY_FORMAT.md

 **Device Model:** DSO6084F
 **Magic Header:** `SPBXDS` (0x53 0x50 0x42 0x58 0x44 0x53)

----

-## Format Source & Verification
+### Format Source & Verification

 This binary format was **reverse engineered** with help of the [OwonBinfileReader](https://github.com/RobThree/OwonBinfileReader) project.
 While that source provided foundational insights, it does not completely explain this format.
 This documentation is tailored specifically to the **Voltcraft DSO6084F** oscilloscope model and may not apply to other models or variants.

-**Verification:** The decoding process has been verified by comparing waveform data extracted from binary files against CSV exports from the oscilloscope, ensuring accuracy of the conversion formulas and byte interpretations.
+The decoding process has been verified by comparing waveform data extracted from binary files against CSV exports from the oscilloscope, ensuring accuracy of the conversion formulas and byte interpretations.

-### About the Scaling Factor (256)

-The value **256** is a fixed internal scaling factor in the oscilloscope's ADC or display processing pipeline.
-It converts the JSON's `Voltage_Rate` (which represents "voltage per internal unit") into "voltage per raw sample value."
-This factor is consistent across all channels and enables precise conversion from raw 16-bit sample values to actual voltage measurements in millivolts.

 ---